 There is also the implied use of a strong word.
 For instance, remove the word “all” from any of the statements above.
 The “all” is still implied and still can lead to faulty thinking.

 Just in case you haven’t made the connection on your own, a lot of human prejudice is based on generalizing language.
 Please consider how this works.

 It is possible that these words are correct at times.
-But you can make significant improvement in your ability to deal with the challenges the world brings you if you will examine what you are saying when you use these words and make an effort to eliminate false and misleading generalities..
+We all have to do with gravity.
+But you can make significant improvement in your ability to deal with the challenges the world brings you if you will examine what you are saying when you use these words and make an effort to eliminate false and misleading generalities.

-I could probably write a book about this issue, and I may have more to say later.
+I could probably write a book about the issue of limiting language, and I may have more to say later.
 I ask unanimous consent to revise and extend my remarks.

 Revised to include implied words and the paragraph on human prejudice.